 While IOL implants can be manufactured using a wide variety of materials, there are certain options that are more biostable than others.
 The most common materials used in IOL implant manufacturing today, include silicone, hydrophobic acrylics, hydrophilic acrylics, and polymethylmethacrylate (PMMA).
 The IOL implant that you receive will be made from a material that specifically benefits your vision needs.

 What Are The Different Types Of IOL Implants?

 IOL implants are classified based on their design and function.
-There are four primary types of IOL implants, which include:
+There are four primary types of IOL lens implant options for cataract surgery include:

 - Monofocal IOL Implants: these are the most common type of IOL implant used in cataract surgery.
 These IOL implants provide a single point of focus, which is set up for close, medium, or distance vision.
 They are normally used in individuals that need clear, distance vision, which means that prescription eyeglasses are needed for up close work or reading.

 - Multifocal IOL Implants: these IOL implants provide you with multiple points of focus, which allows you to see both near and far clearly.
 This is done by giving the lens different zones of focus with different set power levels.
 Multifocal IOL implants are great for individuals who have difficulty switching between near and far distances, and would rather take the time to adapt their vision to both.

 - Accommodative IOLs: an accommodative IOL implant is designed to move, flex, and change shape like your eye’s natural lens, so that you have clear vision at all distances.
 These types of lenses have flexible “arms” called haptics that use the eye’s muscle movements to change the focus of the eye from distant objects to near objects.
 As a result, these implants are ideal for people with presbyopia, a condition that causes age-related farsightedness.
 You’ll still need reading glasses with accommodative IOL implants.